kubernetes-csi/csi-driver-host-path/docs/deploy-1.17-and-later.md

 ```

 ## Deployment
-The easiest way to test the Hostpath driver is to run the `deploy.sh` script for the Kubernetes version used by
+The simplest way to test the HostPath driver is by running the deploy.sh script corresponding to your cluster's Kubernetes version.
-the cluster as shown below for Kubernetes 1.17.
-This creates the deployment that is maintained specifically for that
-release of Kubernetes.
-However, other deployments may also work.
+For example, to deploy on Kubernetes 1.32.2, use the following command:

 ```
 # deploy hostpath driver